techidaily/site-mondly-stories/source/_posts/essential-language-tools-for-international-engagement.md

  “See you soon, human” by Alain Pham©

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=2337838&QTY=1&AFFILIATE=108875&CART=1"><iframe width="640" height="390" src="https://www.youtube.com/embed/rzZwphIv4RM" title="APFill - Ink and Toner Coverage Calculator" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/PUDdKOsEN74?si=tkZf-KVinjuwmgx9&autoplay=1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ## 4\.
 “Thank you” in Japanese and other polite phrases that you should know

  We already settled that the Japanese culture is a culture of respect and politeness.
 Thus, learning to say**“thank you” in Japanese** is probably one of your most important tasks to complete before visiting Japan.
 Lucky for you, there’s nothing difficult about that.